Vitamin D toxicity can happen if you take too many vitamin D supplements. Even high levels that do not cause toxicity can be harmful.

-Vitamin D toxicity is extremely rare, but does occur with extreme doses.
+Vitamin D toxicity is rare, but it does occur with extremely high doses.

 It usually develops over time, since extra vitamin D can build up in the body.